jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multiregion-client.rst

    limitations under the License.

 =============================
-Amazon S3 Multi-Region Client
+|S3| Multi-Region Client
 =============================

-The AWS SDK for PHP provides a generic multi-region client that can be used with any service, which allows users to specify to which region to send a command by providing an ``@region`` input parameter to any command.
-In addition, the SDK provides a multi-region client for Amazon S3 that responds intelligently to specific S3 errors and reroutes commands accordingly.
+The |sdk-php| provides a generic multi-region client that can be used with any service, which allows users to specify to which region to send a command by providing an ``@region`` input parameter to any command.
+In addition, the SDK provides a multi-region client for |S3| that responds intelligently to specific S3 errors and reroutes commands accordingly.
 This allows users to use the same client to talk to multiple regions -- a particularly useful feature for users of the :doc:`s3-stream-wrapper` whose buckets reside in multiple